 Bisphosphonates for multiple myeloma

-Myeloma cells can weaken, dissolve and even cause bones to break.
-This can lead to bone weakness and broken bones.
+Myeloma cells can weaken, dissolve and even make bones break.
 Drugs called bisphosphonates can help bones stay strong by slowing down this process.
-The bisphosphonates most often used for myeloma are zoledronic acid (Zometa®) and pamidromate (Aredia®).
+The bisphosphonates most often used for myeloma are zoledronic acid (Zometa®) and pamidronate (Aredia®).
 These are given into a vein (IV), most often once a month.